Nansemaniac/DevExWebApp/README.md

 # WebApp
-This simple web app collects user data, stores in the database and can retrieve the data according to the user input.
+This simple web app collects user data, stores in the database and can retrieve the data according to the user input along with login and logout options.

 FEATURES

-        Form with JS validation
+        Sign Up form with JS validation
+        Login and Logout options
         Dynamic Search
         Responsive Design

 TECHNOLOGIES

         Front end : HTML, CSS, JavaScript
-        Back end  : PHP
+        Back end  : PHP, MySQL

 VERSION SUPPORT

-        PHP : 7.0.8 +
+        PHP : 7.0.8 or greater
-        MySQL : 5.5.42 +
+        MySQL : 5.5.42 or greater

 CREDENTIALS